xsb/dog/README.md

 go get github.com/dogtools/dog
 ```

-Or you can just download the last release, and put the binary for your architecture in your path:
+Or you can just download the latest release, and put the binary for your architecture in your path:

 ```
 wget https://github.com/dogtools/dog/releases/download/v0.1.0/dog-v0.1.0.tar.gz